Adyen/adyen-commercetools/extension/docs/DeploymentGuide.md

     - [Run the container](#run-the-container)

 ## Environment variables
-In order to make the extension module working, following environment variables should be provided:
+Following environment variables must be provided in order to run the extension module.

 | Name | Content | Required | Default value |
 | --- | --- | --- | --- |